phoenix850508/CardMatching-AC/README.md

 The game will be finished once all 52 cards have a matched pair, the number attemped will also be shown in the completed scene!

+## Installation
+This project is a relative simple cencept, you can check the static page following the link: https://phoenix850508.github.io/CardMatching-AC/

 ## Specs

 ### MVC design